-- (1) Duty is not chargeable under section 71A or 72A in respect of a relevant acquisition of an interest in a landholder if the relevant acquisition occurred before 1 July 2018. - (2) If - (a) a relevant acquisition in a private landholder occurs on or after 1 July 2018; and - (b) the acquisition statement disclosing the relevant acquisition in the private landholder also discloses one or more other acquisitions that occurred before 1 July 2018 - the value of the residential property and primary production property for the other acquisitions referred to in paragraph (b) is, for the purposes of section 71A, taken to be zero.
+- Duty is not chargeable under section 71A or 72A in respect of a relevant acquisition of an interest in a landholder if the relevant acquisition occurred before 1 July 2018. - (2) If - (a) a relevant acquisition in a private landholder occurs on or after 1 July 2018; and - (b) the acquisition statement disclosing the relevant acquisition in the private landholder also discloses one or more other acquisitions that occurred before 1 July 2018 - the value of the residential property and primary production property for the other acquisitions referred to in paragraph (b) is, for the purposes of section 71A, taken to be zero.

-- (3) If - (a) a relevant acquisition in a public landholder occurs on or after 1 July 2018; and - (b) the acquisition statement disclosing the relevant acquisition in the public landholder also discloses one or more other acquisitions that occurred before 1 July 2018 - the duty chargeable under section 72A is to be calculated after deducting from the dutiable value of the residential property and primary production property the proportion of the dutiable value represented by the interest acquired before 1 July 2018.
+- (3) If - (a) a relevant acquisition in a public landholder occurs on or after 1 July 2018; and - (b) the acquisition statement disclosing the relevant acquisition in the public landholder also discloses one or more s.
+72C Part 2 - Charging of Duty on Acquisitions of Interests of Landholders other acquisitions that occurred before 1 July 2018 - the duty chargeable under section 72A is to be calculated after deducting from the dutiable value of the residential property and primary production property the proportion of the dutiable value represented by the interest acquired before 1 July 2018.